xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 1 XGR
 ```

-It is not configurable through the tool input.
+It is not configurable by the tool caller.

-The tool accepts:
+The request accepts:

 ```text
 address